auth.user

 Advanced: raw HTTP mixed auth

-const authContext = await auth.http.context(ctx, request, { optional: true });
+const authContext = await auth.request.context(ctx, request, { optional: true });

 if (authContext.userId === null) {